zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-login-navigation/ggsa-login-navigation.md

     Jdbc url: `jdbc:mysql://OSA_DEMO:Welcome123!\@localhost:3306/OSA_DEMO`

-4. Then click on Test connection and make sure the connection is Successful.
-Click on Cancel button.
-Do not save this connection here
+4. Then click on Test connection and make sure the connection is successful.
+Click on the Cancel button.
+Do not save this connection here.

     ![](./images/testDBConnection.png " ")